Brunomvsilva/VESPA-SoC/README.md

 The CPU clock frequency is limited by the longest stage delay -> **1/6.93 ns**

 **→ Maximum clock frequency: ≈ 144 MHz**
+**Clock Frequency of Single cycle version was 100 MHz**

+Even though the CPI (cycles per instruction) was not experimentally measured, theoretical analysis already allows meaningful conclusions.
+The single-cycle VeSPA processor runs at 100 MHz, while the pipelined version can operate at 144 MHz due to a shorter critical path.
+In an ideal scenario (CPI = 1), this represents a 44% increase in instruction throughput.

+In practice, pipeline hazards (data and control hazards) introduce occasional stalls and flushes, increasing CPI slightly above 1.
+However, since the clock frequency is significantly higher, the overall throughput of the pipelined CPU is still superior to the single-cycle implementation.
+Additionally, the single-cycle CPU suffers CPI > 1 in load/store instructions, while the pipeline can sustain close to one instruction per cycle under normal execution.

+Therefore, even without experimental CPI values, it is reasonable to conclude that the pipelined VeSPA CPU offers higher throughput than the single-cycle version.

+---

+## My Contributions to the VeSPA SoC

+- Played a major role in designing and implementing the **pipelined datapath**
+- Actively participated in team discussions on data, control, and structural hazard mitigation strategies
+- Contributed to the design and development of the **Hazard Unit**
+- Integrated and tested the **UART** and **GPIO** peripherals with the **CPU**
+- Assisted in writing the **technical documentation and final report**

+---